omariu5/motassl/README.md

 # Mottasl and Twerlo SDK

 ## How to use ?
-first in your project run <br>
-<code>composer require omarius/motassl</code>

-Then include the file src/Motassl.php in your project.
+Include the file src/Motassl.php in your project. and make sure that CurlHelper is in the same folder
 <br> ** See src/example.php for live examples